tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 	plot = nk.events_plot(rpeaks['ECG_R_Peaks'][:5], ecg_signal[:6000])
 ..

-As previously mentioned NeuroKit2 uses `ecg_delineate <https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-delineate>`_ to seperate the P wave, the QRS complex, and the T wave.
-In order to visualize the the whole PQRST complex we will have to use `ecg_delineate` to identity each component.
-Separating and visualizing these waves individualy is important in the feild of EKG morphology, once seperated doctors are able to examine the waves and determine whether or not a patient has any number of heart issues.
+As previously mention NeuroKit2 uses `ecg_delineate <https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-delineate>`_ to separate the P wave, the QRS complex, and the T wave. in order to visualize the the whole PQRST complex we will have to use `ecg_delineate` to identity each component.
+Separating and visualize these waves individually is important to the feild of EKG morphology once seperated doctors are able to examine the waves and determine whether or not a patient has any number of heart issues.

 .. code-block:: python
 	import neurokit2 as nk